HectorMF/Fractal-Trees/README.md

 A LibGDX Scene2D GUI controls fractal parameters for each fractal.

 Current Presets:
-H Trees
+H Trees,
-Pythagoras Trees
+Pythagoras Trees,
-Ferns
+Ferns,

 To Do:
-L-System Plant modeling
+L-System Plant modeling,
-Randomization
+Randomization,